radarpok/sync/README.md

 # sync
-learning from special biological programs to debug the lovelessness-feeling
+learning from special biological programs to transform the lovelessness-feeling